reactjs/react.dev/src/content/reference/react/useMemo.md

 ### Skipping expensive recalculations {/*skipping-expensive-recalculations*/}

-To cache a calculation between re-renders, wrap it in a `useMemo` call at the top level of your component:
+To cache a calculation between re-renders, wrap it in a `useMemo` call at the top level of your Component:

 ```js [[3, 4, "visibleTodos"], [1, 4, "() => filterTodos(todos, tab)"], [2, 4, "[todos, tab]"]]
 import { useMemo } from 'react';